growcss/growcss/CONTRIBUTING.md

 #### Before submitting a PR:

 1. Make sure you have tests for your modifications.
+2. Run `nvm use` to use the right npm version.
+3. Run `rush install` to install all dependencies.
-2. Run npm test locally to catch any errors.
+4. Run `rush test` locally to catch any errors.

 #### Why did you close my pull request or issue?